Sleep Gummies

 Plus, symptoms associated with menopause and ageing like hot flashes, poor sleep and a lower mood can make it difficult to eat healthily and follow a sustainable exercise routine, both of which can contribute to weight gain [3].

-Unintentional weight gain can be caused by a variety of reasons and while this isn't an exhaustive list, it is some of the most common reasons for unexpected weight gain.
+Unintentional weight gain can be caused by a variety of reasons and while this isn't an exhaustive list, these are a couple of the most common reasons for unexpected weight gain.

 Ultimately, getting to the bottom of why you're experiencing sudden weight gain can help you get on top of the weight gain and rule out any more serious health concerns.